What other safaris in Africa are there?

 The Big Five are all present and correct in Zimbabwe, a country that’s back on its feet tourism-wise after years of turmoil.
 It’s a great time to go – national parks and game reserves are refreshingly uncrowded, and locals are keen to welcome visitors back to their beautiful country.

-Lots of the country’s wildlife can be found around its waterways, so we include a three-night cruise on our new tour of Zimbabwe.
+Lots of the country’s wildlife can be found around its waterways, in particular around Lake Kariba and the Sengwa River system.
+We include a three-night cruise on our tour of Zimbabwe.
 Being on a small boat (just nine cabins) and having a tender vessel at our disposal, we can explore some of the narrower channels that feed the lake – so you’ll get the chance to try game viewing from the water.
+Look for hippos sunning themselves on the banks, and all sorts of fantastic birdlife flitting to and from the water.

 The tour also includes time in Pamuzinda wildlife reserve and Hwange and Matusadona national parks.
 Here, you’ll be able to go in search of elephants, hippos, black rhinos and more.